dewi-alliance/hotspot-manufacturers/applications/kauz.md

 Repairs/Replacements will be handled domestically:
 If the device is defective due to our manufacturing process or shipping/mishandeling on our part we will immediately ship a replacement out.
 If the device/one of modules is defective due to user mishandeling/error we will provide repair or ship-out a replacement part for a price.
-This includes case, concentrator, raspberry pi, motherboard, charger, antenna.
+This includes case, concentrator, compute module, motherboard, charger, antenna set.

 Hardware Security
-Our gateway has an ATECC608B encryption chip which is originally used.
+Our gateway has an ATECC608B encryption chip which is originally used (or STSAFA110, DS28C39, DS28C40).
 Because of this, you will face three main challenges when implementing secure authentication on a LoRaWAN network:
-Protecting the symmetric keys both in the network backend and at the edge node Overcoming the manufacturing logistics of securely shipping and distributing the physical keys into millions of edge nodes Preventing attackers who will be taking advantage of this known security weakness from accessing keys and exploiting your system
+Protecting the symmetric keys both in the network backend and at the edge node;
+Overcoming the manufacturing logistics of securely shipping and distributing the physical keys into millions of edge nodes;
+Preventing attackers who will be taking advantage of this known security weakness from accessing keys and exploiting your system;
 To overcome these challenges, you can strengthen the authentication process by implementing a secure hardened key storage both at the node and in the LoRaWAN backend.
 This prevents the exposure of authentication keys to software, firmware, manufacturing sites, end users and other third parties.
-We use ATECC608B as the swarm keys issued by Helium.
+We use ATECC608B (or STSAFA110, DS28C39, DS28C40) as the swarm keys issued by Helium.
 The sharing of prototype for adult result could be further discussed and arranged.
 Samples can be provided to DeWi and/or Helium and be submitted to any tests.